 This fully online program is led by experienced and successful school administrators who guide you throughout the 15-month program in real-time and support you in your flex-time work as well.

-- Apply the concepts of leadership, your leadership style, and how to adapt your leadership style to solve real-world problems in your K-12 setting.
+- Apply the concepts of leadership to solve problems in your K-12 setting (EDUC 533x)

 - Implement a vision that reflects the diversity of people, cultures, and histories in your context (EDUC 537x)

 - Use data to promote increasingly effective practices to benefit student outcomes (EDUC 548x)